HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/howtoc4model.md

 So, from the Context-level on C1, where you see the system and the world in lives in, you zoom into the system going to the C2 container level.
 Suppose you want to kno more about a certain application, you zoom into level 3, the components level.

-## How to generate a C4 model-style diagram
+## How to generate a C4-model-style diagram

 I will take you through how to generate the C4 models, context level, container level and component level, step by step.